 I'm very pleased with how she turned out after this first attempt... but I did make a bit of a mess on one of her back paws!
 I cut a little bit too much fur off at a slanted angle instead of straight across - oops!
 At least it's on the most inconspicuous part of her body - it could have been much worse!

-Doing it yourself is definitely not easy.
-The whole process of bathing, drying and trimming took me almost 3 hours altogether (including rest breaks), and I still have a lot of practising to do!
-Along with the cost of the course itself, I’ve also had to invest in a lot of equipment so that’s another thing to think about if you are considering learning how to trim your own dog at home.
-Personally, I feel like it’s been worth every penny because I really enjoy it, and I have a bit more freedom (and control) over how Elsa’s fur is styled!
+Doing it yourself is definitely not easy, please do not attempt to trim or clip your dog's coat without proper guidance from a professional groomer!
+The whole process of bathing, drying and trimming takes me almost 3 hours altogether (including rest breaks), and I still have a lot of practising to do!
+Along with the cost of the course itself, I've also had to invest in some more equipment including clippers and scissors so that's another thing to think about if you are considering learning how to trim your own dog at home.
+Personally, I feel like it's been worth every penny because I really enjoy it, and I have a bit more freedom (and control) over how Elsa's fur is styled!